bhati-github/5GCore_NMP/Readme.txt

     amf_n1   = 10.1.1.2/24
     amf_n2   = 10.1.1.3/24
     upf_n2   = 10.1.1.4/24
-    gnb_n3 and upf_n3 can retain same values from 3.3.3.0/24 subnet

     Please note that if you are changing the ip addresses, you have to change the IP address of gnodeB inside amf/src/amf_main.c file for gnodeB registration code.

+    However, gnb-eth2 and upf-eth2 interfaces can retain same values from 3.3.3.0/24 subnet

 -------------------------------------------------------------------------------